causalincentives/causalincentives.github.io/index.md

 # Learn more and get involved

-If you find our work interesting, this post has some pointers for further reading and ways to get involved.
+If you find our work interesting, here are some pointers for further reading and ways to get involved.

 ## Background readings